We would like to make students aware of the criteria and conditions under which assessment extensions will be granted.

 Due dates for assessments will be strictly adhered to.
 Extensions will be granted only in cases of urgent need, and only where formally documented requests are made to the unit coordinator, at least two days in advance of the assessment due date.

-The criteria for an assessment extension and relevant form is available here: Assignment extension application
+The criteria for an assessment extension and relevant form is contained in the application for assessment extension form [.pdf 621KB].

 Criteria for assessment extension